Justson/AgentWeb/README_ENGLISH.md

 ### [README of Chinese](./README.md)

 ## AgentWeb Introduce
-AgentWeb is an open souce library for Android web , extremely easy to be used ，has progress bar 、 upload or download file 、 simplify Javascript communication 、  chain call 、 strengthen the Web security library 。
-A little bit of code can integration this framework into your application 。 [download app](./agentweb.apk)
+AgentWeb is an open souce library for Android web , extremely easy to be used ，has progress bar 、 upload or download file 、 simplify Javascript communication 、  chain call 、 strengthen the Web security library 。A little bit of code can integration this framework into your application 。 [download app](./agentweb.apk)

-## foreword
+## Preface
 WebView can be described as a necessary control for each application but may be not many people like it，couse too many settings ，Maybe you will encapsulation into your BaseWebActivity or BaseWebFragment ， but it reusability is too low ,And WebView itself is not very perfect function， AgentWeb makes up for these vacancies 。

 ## AgentWeb function